nikitavoloboev/ts/readme.md

 I run all code with [Bun](https://bun.sh).

-Neet to setup a nice way to export things inside [lib](lib) folder to NPM.
+Need to setup a nice way to export things inside [lib](lib) folder to NPM.

 ## Develop